pjeena/Classifying-customer-complaint-tickets-to-relevant-departments-for-efficient-resolution/README.md

 ## Deployment

-The model was deployed on [FastAPI](https://backend_con-1-k4288402.deta.app/docs) by dockerizing it.
-The FastAPI backend was connected to frontend via a user friendly Streamlit web app which can be accessed [here](https://classifying-customer-complaint.streamlit.app/).
+The model was deployed with [FastAPI](https://backend_con-1-k4288402.deta.app/docs) and Docker.
+The FastAPI backend was connected to frontend via a user-friendly Streamlit web app which can be accessed [here](https://classifying-customer-complaint.streamlit.app/).

-The pipeline is triggered automatically whenever new data is available, ensuring that the model is always up-to-date and accurate.

-Note : **Github Actions is not entirely accurate to trigger the pipeline at the scheduled time.
-Therefore, sometimes the dashboard might not reflect the forecasts for the next 2 hours.**

 ## Installation and Usage